Four men charged in California with plot to join al Qaeda

 At their court appearances on Friday, Santana and Deleon were ordered to remain in federal custody, A detention hearing for Gojali was continued to November 26.

-The FBI declined to elaborate on Kabir’s status or discuss when he might be returned to the United States to face charges, saying only that he remained in custody in Afghanistan.

-Additional reporting by Lisa Shumaker and Dana Feldman; Editing by Cynthia Johnston and Xavier Briand
+Additional reporting by Lisa Shumaker; Editing by Cynthia Johnston and Todd Eastham